Anjali0330/Weather-Analysis/README.md

 This project demonstrates how to perform basic exploratory data analysis on weather data, including data cleaning, filtering, and visualization.
 The insights gained can serve as a foundation for further analysis, such as predictive modeling or deeper statistical exploration.

-## License

-This project is for educational purposes.
-Please cite the data source if you use this analysis elsewhere.